jabibamman/jabibamman/README.md

 I'm the maintainer of more than 44 open source projects, such as:

 * **[Frakt](https://github.com/jabibamman/frakt)**, is a Rust-based project focused on the computation and visualization of fractals.
+* **[Leitner System](https://github.com/jabibamman/leitner-system)**, is an API for enhanced learning using spaced repetition.It follows SOLID, DDD, and Hexagonal Architecture for high code quality and extensibility.
 * **[NexusCLI](https://github.com/jabibamman/NexusCLI)**, Rust-based command-line tool for managing Nexus repositories.
 * **[GreenItForward](https://github.com/GreenItForward)**, Crowdfunding app and community space similar to Reddit.
 We made it with Angular and NestJS
 * **[ZooMasterAPI](https://github.com/jabibamman/ZooMasterAPI)**, Managing a Zoo thanks to a flexible API built with TypeScript, Express, Mongoose, and Docker